1993 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1. 1993-D Mule Error (Lincoln Obverse / Roosevelt Dime Reverse)

-If you find a 1993-D penny that shows torch and branch imagery on the reverse instead of the Lincoln Memorial, do not clean it; contact PCGS or NGC immediately for authentication.
+The single known example, graded PCGS MS65 Red, sold for $51,750 through Heritage Auctions in 2010.
+If you ever find a 1993-D penny with torch imagery on the reverse instead of the Lincoln Memorial, do not clean it.
+Contact PCGS or NGC immediately.

 2. 1993 Doubled Die Obverse (DDO)